ir33k/prebble/README.md

 - Quick animation after each minute.
 - Support works on all pebbles, special care for Pebble Round.

+## Settings

+- Custom background color.
+- Background color can show battery status, green up to 60%, blue up to 30% and red below that.
+On black and white screens it's gray up to 30%, then white.
+- Custom background patterns.
+Only 2 for now.
+- Custom pattern color.
+- Hide pattern color on Bluetooth disconnect.
+- Vibrations on Bluetooth connection change.
+- Vibrations on each hour.
+- Custom date formats.

 ## Screenshots

 ### Aplite